What Is MITRE ATT&CK for ICS?

 We believe that the MITRE ATT&CK Framework for ICS is effective in describing incidents and providing detailed insight into threat actors’ behavior.
 And, we’re constantly working to implement new techniques to provide enhanced visibility into cyber incidents.

-For example, the image below from our Threat Intelligence service shows a Man in the Middle attack that has been categorized with the proper technique (T830) under the Execution tactic.4
+For example, the image below from our Threat Intelligence service shows an Adversary in the Middle attack that has been categorized with the proper technique (T830) under the Execution tactic.

 Given that threat actors and cyberattacks are continually evolving, it’s important to stay up-to-date.
 We invite you to subscribe to Nozomi Networks Labs, and utilize our cybersecurity community resources, including threat advisories, security reports, webinars, podcasts, and other free tools developed by the Nozomi Networks Labs Security Research team.